Kick start your 2019 with a list of suggested New Year’s resolution for nurses. It’s time for reflections and resolutions.

 Attend institutional activities that promote enhancement and improvement for employees and policies.
 Be the one to voice out problems and suggestions to the administration to keep the nursing community at pace.

-Podcast, blogs and discussion boards are different ways people are able to express themselves.
+Podcasts, blogs, and discussion boards are different ways people can express themselves.
 Get to know other nurses and explore their insights through their shared social media accounts.

-- Get along with the other staff within the institutions such as nurse, doctors, utilities, pharmacist and medical technologists.
+- Get along with the other staff within the institutions such as nurses, doctors, utilities, pharmacist,s, and medical technologists.

 - Go to the spa at least once a month to treat yourself.